Chrissy Teigen & Luna Steal the Show in John Legend's Christmas Song

 The song appears on John's album A Legendary Christmas: The Deluxe Edition.
 The "All of Me" artist opens up about recording the tune in a video for Amazon Music.

-"I loved recording, 'Happy Xmas (War Is Over)," he says in the clip.
+"I loved recording 'Happy Xmas (War Is Over)," he says in the clip.
 "It was such an inspiring recording session.
-I got to include my wife and my daughter We all came together to sing a really beautiful song that needs to be heard."
+I got to include my wife and my daughter.
+We all came together to sing a really beautiful song that needs to be heard."

 As fans will recall, the original hit, "Happy Xmas (War Is Over)," was released in 1971 by John & Yoko/The Plastic Ono Band with the Harlem Community Choir.